isomerpages/gb-assist/pages/solutionrepo/solution789.md

 ---
-title: Fortigate UTM - Package (FG-80E)
+title: Trend Micro - Package (Apex One - 100 Licenses)
 permalink: /productivity-solutions-grant/solutionrepo/solution789
 ---

 #### Description

-A network appliance that consolidates multiple security and networking functions to help protect small and medium businesses while simplifying their infrastructure.
+A cloud-based endpoint solution which secures Windows (desktops and servers), Mac, iOS, and Android devices by infusing high-fidelity machine learning into a blend of threat protection techniques for the broadest protection against ransomware and advanced attacks.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Singtel-Fortigate_UTM_Annex_3-CR2_wef13April2020_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Singtel-Trend_Micro_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria